memorieslp/awesome-mvps/README.md

 **Hypothesis**: Students would like to share their university experiences through a social website that connects people.

-**Description**: A social media website that allows students, from Harvard, to connect with people they've met at the university, sharing their experiences around the campus and creating discussions related to the institution.
-At first, Mark Zuckerberg, the founder of Facebook, created a website, in 2003, called Face Share, where people could vote which students were the most beautiful, and was mostly used as a joke.
-Harvard took the website down.
-However, it still worked as an inspiration for Zuckerberg to keep students engaged with each other through the internet, which led to the creation of The Facebook, Mark's first real MVP.
+**Description**: The initial concept was a social media website specifically designed for Harvard students to connect with others they had encountered on campus, fostering discussions and sharing experiences related to the university.
+In 2003, Mark Zuckerberg, the founder of Facebook, created a website called Face Share, which allowed people to vote on the most beautiful students at Harvard.
+However, it was primarily intended as a joke and was eventually taken down by the university.
+Nevertheless, this experience served as inspiration for Zuckerberg to explore the idea of utilizing the internet to facilitate student engagement, leading to the development of his first true minimum viable product (MVP) called The Facebook.

-Later on, Facebook decided to focus on being a social media for any person, and not just Harvard students, increasing the amount of features over time and adapting them to a wider public.
+As time progressed, Facebook expanded its focus to become a social media platform for individuals beyond just Harvard students.
+It gradually introduced additional features and adapted them to cater to a broader audience.

 **Features**: Facebook allowed students to create accounts with profile pictures and descriptions about themselves.
 Users could add and remove friends, as well as engage with groups to have discussions about their university experiences.
 It created a sense of community for the students and felt like a social extension of their time on campus.